Last updated on May 14th, 2022 at 10:39 am

-Here are 3 DC polarity tester circuit.
+Here are 3 DC polarity tester circuits.
 Why should use them?
-Imagine you are repairing a Car, Automobile or motorcycle.
+Imagine you are repairing a Car, Automobile, or motorcycle.
 And the electrical system in the car is what headache for you.

 Checking some point connecting is a positive voltage or a negative voltage.
 Even short, open and loose.
 Using a normal multimeter.
 May be difficult or not comfortable.

-Use these circuits are an easy, fast and cheaper circuit.
+Using these circuits is an easy, fast, and cheaper circuit.
 Because of a few parts.

-In this post, I will show you 3 circuit.
+In this post, I will show you 3 circuits.
 Below

 Simple Polarity tester